pinkbunny1/addressApp/README.md

             "include": [
                 "./src/"                // where ts files that needs to be compiled to js reside ]
-    }```
+    }
+    ```

 3. Setup Build pipeline
-        1. Modify webpack.config.js file in order to add TypeScript compilation as a part of build process.
+        ⋅⋅⋅1.
+Modify webpack.config.js file in order to add TypeScript compilation as a part of build process.
 Required changes are:
-            1. To handle .ts & .tsx files
+            ⋅⋅⋅1.
+To handle .ts & .tsx files
-            2. Replace loader from babel-loader to awesome-typescript-loader
+            ⋅⋅⋅2.
+Replace loader from babel-loader to awesome-typescript-loader
-            3. Add source-map-loader
+            ⋅⋅⋅3.
+Add source-map-loader
-            4. Modify entry file from App.js to App.ts [optional]
+            ⋅⋅⋅4.
+Modify entry file from App.js to App.ts [optional]
-            ```bash
+            ```javascript
                <!-- webpack.config.js file -->
                module.exports = {
                     // change to .tsx if necessary